Medical expert of the article

 Treatment of impaired consciousness

-Regardless of the cause of coma, the first activities are the evaluation of vital functions, the elimination and prevention of their disorders.
-The following actions are required.
+Regardless of the cause of the coma, the first steps are to assess vital functions, eliminate and prevent their disorders.
+The following actions are necessary.

-- Provision of oxygenation (release of the respiratory tract, intubation, if necessary - tracheostomy, ventilation).
+- Providing oxygenation (clearing the airways, intubation, if necessary - tracheostomy, artificial ventilation).

-- Normalization and stabilization of blood circulation (administration of antihypertensive drugs or vasopressors, antiarrhythmics, maintenance of cardiac activity, normalization of circulating blood volume).
+- Normalization and stabilization of blood circulation (administration of antihypertensive drugs or vasopressors, antiarrhythmic agents, maintenance of cardiac activity, normalization of circulating blood volume).

-- Administration of large doses of thiamine when suspected of alcohol abuse.
+- Administration of large doses of thiamine when alcohol abuse is suspected.

-- Introduction anticonvulsants in the presence of seizures.
+- Administration of anticonvulsants in the presence of seizures.

-- The introduction of glucose (the risk of hypoglycemic damage to the brain is higher than the worsening of encephalopathy in hyperglycemia) with subsequent correction after receiving the assays.
+- Administration of glucose (the risk of hypoglycemic brain damage is higher than the worsening of encephalopathy with hyperglycemia) with subsequent correction after receiving the tests.

-- Introduction of sedative drugs in the presence of psychomotor agitation.
+- Administration of sedatives in the presence of psychomotor agitation.

 - Normalization of water-electrolyte disturbances and acid-base balance.